 Austrian Music Festivals Recall a Long Heritage

-At Austrias more than 30 music festivals the music you hear was often originally performed in the room where you are sitting.
+At Austrias many music festivals the music you hear was often originally performed in the room where you are sitting.

 Within the space of a few days you can immerse yourself in Mozarts Renaissance and Baroque Innsbruck, Haydns classical Eisenstadt, or Franz Lehars

 Reserve a hotel room and performance tickets early through your preferred online ticket vendor: it will pay big dividends.
 Take some time before you go to listen to the music you will

 be experiencing at the festival and read biographies of the featured composers.

 Located high in the Alps, Innsbruck was a center of the Hapsburg empire under Emperor Maximilian I (1493-1519) and

 Empress Maria Theresa (1740-1780).
 The Festival of Early Music held each year in August, features music from 1500 to 1750 and is held in castles and churches

 Some of the concerts are held in Ambras Castles 16th century Spanish Hall, celebrated for its splendid wall paintings

 of Habsburg sovereigns.
 One night in this Renaissance jewel box we heard the Tallis Scholars sing music of the 16th century.